Milicent Shinn: Family Claim Controversy

+Influence on Developmental Psychology

 While German philosopher Dietrich Tiedemann is credited with writing the first baby biography in 1787, followed by a German biologist Wilhelm Preyer in 1882, Shinn published one of the most well-known baby biographies in the United States in 1900, based largely on her observations of her niece, Ruth.
-Shinn had what she described as, "the notebook habit from college and editorial days, and jotted things down as I watched, till quite unexpectedly I found myself in possession of a large mass of data."
+Initially using Preyer’s The Mind of the Child as a framework, Shinn methodically documented Ruth’s growth and development, particularly her senses, reflexes, and movements; however, as she continued in her observations, they began to deviate from Preyer’s.
+Shinn had what she described as "the notebook habit from college and editorial days, and jotted things down as I watched, till quite unexpectedly I found myself in possession of a large mass of data."
 Her observations were delivered as a paper titled, "The First Two Years of the Child" which were presented at the World's Columbian Exposition in Chicago in 1893 where it was recognized as the first of its kind in the United States.

+Shinn was a leading pioneer of research on child development.
+She systematically conducted her observations and divided them into five categories: physical senses, emotions, movements, memory and curiosity, and speech and understanding.
+Shinn was concerned with both internal and external processes and how the development of those processes influenced learning.
+Shinn argued that infants attend to higher-order sensory processes, such as sight, more readily than to lower-order processes, like smell and taste.
+Additionally, she asserted that intellectual sensations eclipse these higher-order processes over time and eventually direct them.
+These conclusions challenged dominant assumptions at the time and called attention to the need for additional research.

 Shinn's focus on ontogenetic evolution was relatively new for her time and paved the way for more studies on infants since children were studied far more than infants in the 19th century.
 Shinn noted that, "Thus it has come to pass that while babies are born and grow up in every household, and while the gradual unfolding of their faculties has been watched with the keenest interest and intensest joy by intelligent and even scientific fathers and mother from time immemorial, yet very little has yet been done in the scientific study of this most important of all possible subjects-the ontogenetic evolution of the faculties of the human mind."
 It follows that Shinn enabled infant development to have since been studied in numerous unique contexts: medical correlates of infant development (Littman & Parmelee, 1978), the impact of postnatal depression on infant development (Murray, 1992), the development of infant-father relationships (Lamb, 1997), infant development of wariness of strangers (Sroufe, 1977), and in-depth books on general infant development like Joy Osofsky's (1987) handbook of infant development to name a few.
 Shinn's work also laid the foundation for Jean Piaget's child development research.